 Be careful not to come under this leadership.
 If you have, you will need to confess, repent (turn away from it), and renounce their spiritual leadership, as well as sever any soul ties.

-I have seen people who go to church, pretending to be a Christian, but who are not.
-They look and sound just like you and I, but they are not.
+I have seen people who go to church and pretend to be Christians but who are not.
+They look and sound just like you and me, but they are not.
 They seek to draw us away from God to self-awareness, which centers around pride that the enemy thrives on.
 The Lord is saying some of you need to break away from this assignment.
 He is saying to renounce, repent, and apply the blood of Jesus to what He reveals.

 We cannot remove Leviathan if we have given him access to us through pride, which often can be hard to spot in ourselves.
 Here is a list of attitudes we can ask the Lord to show us that may appear in our lives: